 The design of a CM study is complex because of the number of relationships and factors that have to be modeled, and important because of the need to avoid biases and communicate choice tasks to respondents.
-In this paper, the main design issues and results of the CM valuation are reported.
-The remainder of this paper is set as follows.
+In this report, the main design issues and results of the CM exercise are reported.
+The remainder of this report is set as follows.
 In the next section details are presented of the main design issues that distinguished this CM application (to examine management actions to provide environmental services) from the more standard application (to examine the values associated with environmental services).
 Details of the CM survey and the collection technique applied are presented in Section 3.
-The results are presented in the fourth section and discussed and summarized in the final section.
+The results are presented in the fourth section and some of the key lessons arising from the results are presented in the fifth section.
+Recommendations arising from the pilot are addressed in Section 6 and conclusions are drawn in Section 7.